ymayers/saintalbansvitae/README.md

 ## Post-MVP

 Post MVP, I'd like to implement an interactive timeline of the history of Saint Albans.
 I'd also like to expand the site to include current community events and happenings.
+Incorporation of the Framer Motion library is also a Post-MVP goal.

 ---